Deva Dasi Mandira

 • Emotional Well-Being: safe body connection, self-confidence, healing through movement

-By enrolling in Devadasi Dance Mandira families not only receive quality arts education, but also connect with a living tradition where dance becomes both discipline and devotion, supporting growth, confidence, and well-being.
+By enrolling in Devadasi Dance Mandira families receive quality arts educatio and connect with a living tradition where dance becomes both discipline and devotion, supporting each student’s growth and confidence.

 Annual Summer Intensive with Guru Sujata Mohapatra